eoyebami/eoyebami.github.io/posts/eks/2023-10-03-k8-deployments.md

               name: <config-map-name>
               key: <key-name>
         - name: DB_HOST
-          valueFrom: (injects a key/value pair from the secret as an environment variable)
+          valueFrom: # injects a key/value pair from the secret as an environment variable
             secretKeyRef:
               name: <secret-name>
               key: <key-name>
-        envFrom: (injects the entire configmap as an environment variables)
+        envFrom: # injects the entire configmap as an environment variables
         - configMapRef:
             name: <config-map-name>
         - secretRef:
             name: <secret-map-name>
         command: ["/bin/sh"] (defines command to be run when the container spins up [in this case we ran a shell])
-        args: ["-c", "while true; do echo $(MESSAGE); sleep 10; done"] (defines arguments for that command [we can provide flags as args, multiple can be set, env variables set in the pod can also be used])
+        args: ["-c", "while true; do echo $(MESSAGE); sleep 10; done"] # defines arguments for that command [we can provide flags as args, multiple can be set, env variables set in the pod can also be used]
         ports:
         - containerPort: 80
           name: nginx-http-port
         - containerPort: 443
           name: nginx-https-port
+      terminationGracePeriodSeconds: 30 # grace period for kubelet to wait between triggering a shut down of a failed container, default is 30s
 ```

 * NOTE: status `4/4` means 4 out of the 4 containers specified in the template, have been deployed (includes the helper containers)